 I love memes, and sometimes I write about them too.
 But if there’s any meme which I don’t personally find relatable, it’s the “me at the beginning of 2016 vs. me at the end of 2016” one.

-My 2016 wasn’t as bad as I thought it would be – or everyone makes it out to be.
+My 2016 wasn’t as bad as I thought it would be — or as everyone makes it out to be.

 Long story short: I applied for an Editorial Fellowship at The Tempest, and I landed the job.
-I started out with zero knowledge on how to work remotely.
+I started out with zero knowledge of how to work remotely.
 I didn’t know how to manage working around a huge time difference (twelve fucking hours!) either.
-Here’s the thing though – the last few months mark one of the best times of my life, as I’ve teamed up with a group of the bestest diverse millennial women.
+Here’s the thing, though — the last few months mark one of the best times of my life, as I’ve teamed up with a group of the bestest diverse millennial women.

 [bctt tweet=”I was about to accept the fact that 2016 was a dumpster fire.” username=”wearethetempest”]

 My interview session with Laila Alawa was conducted at 1 P.M.
-EST, or 1 A.M. my local time, that roughly translated to “I had to leave my house to look for stable internet and so as not to bother my sleeping folks.”
+EST, or 1 A.M. my local time, which roughly translated to “I had to leave my house to look for stable internet and so as not to bother my sleeping folks.”
 Alas, I lost signal more than four times during the session.
 To compensate, I casually yelled into my computer speakers, hoping she’d hear.

-At that moment when my enthusiasm and anxiety raced against each other, I was about to accept the fact that the year 2016 was a dumpster fire and I probably wouldn’t work in media until at least 2017.
+At that moment, when my enthusiasm and anxiety raced against each other, I was about to accept the fact that the year 2016 was a dumpster fire and I probably wouldn’t work in media until at least 2017.
 I had lots of things on my plate, and rebuilding my life seemed drop-dead impossible.
 Clinical depression obstructed my way to college, and my parents were (used to be) separated.
 I actively found (and tried) several ways to die because I felt like a lost cause.

 [bctt tweet=”I felt like a lost cause.” username=”wearethetempest”]

-A part of me was sure that my setbacks didn’t define me, but another part of me was convinced that (historically speaking) they kind of were.
+A part of me was sure that my setbacks didn’t define me, but another part of me was convinced that (historically speaking) they kind of did.
 I went batshit crazy with worry for having admitted it.
 I felt that I’d low-key put self-honesty on a blind spot, and it made me feel vulnerable.
 But Laila believed in me, and recognized that I wasn’t defined by my mental health.
-Here I am – formerly an Editorial Fellow at The Tempest, and now a Community Editor.
+Here I am — formerly an Editorial Fellow at The Tempest, and now a Community Editor.

 If you happen to face the same problems as I do, you know struggling with mental health stigma is more than just “being misunderstood.”
 It’s about finding a home in this cruel world, finding people who love and support you.
 The Tempest is a loving home for me, not a mere shelter.
 It’s a space where I can open up about my mental illness and creative writing aspirations at once.
-Our kickass staffs and writers from across the globe are some of the funniest and brilliantly blatant people I know.
+Our kickass staff and writers from across the globe are some of the funniest and brilliantly blatant people I know.